oneclickvirt/oneclickvirt.github.io/docs/en/guide/oneclickvirt/oneclickvirt_precheck.md

 Supported systems: Linux, Windows

-Just need public network access, the deployed machine doesn't need to have an independent public IP address, this is just a virtualization control panel, as long as there are ports displaying the frontend.
+Only a public network connection is required.
+The deployed machine does not need to have an independent public IP address; this is just a virtualization control panel that only needs port access to display the frontend.

-This control panel has no environment dependency requirements, only a backend started by a daemon process and a corresponding frontend static file folder.
+This control panel has no environment dependency requirements, only a daemon-started backend and a corresponding frontend static file folder.

-Frontend static files can be deployed through ```nginx``` or ```caddy``` or ```OpenResty```, non-source code deployment requires API path reverse proxy to backend port.
+Frontend static files can be deployed through ```nginx``` or ```caddy``` or ```OpenResty```.
+Non-source code deployment and non-Docker deployment require API path reverse proxy to the backend port.

 ## Platform Features

-- Provider Integration: Supports ProxmoxVE, Incus, Docker, LXD four major mainstream virtualization platforms
+- Provider Integration: Supports four major mainstream virtualization platforms: ProxmoxVE, Incus, Docker, LXD

-- Flexible Instance Types: Supports creating virtual machines (VM) and containers (Container), providing unified virtualized resource management experience through abstracted design
+- Flexible Instance Types: Supports creating Virtual Machines (VM) and Containers, providing a unified virtualization resource management experience through abstracted design

-- Built-in image seed data, no need to search for corresponding platform images yourself, all platforms come with self-compiled image loading, supporting unified management
+- Built-in image seed data, no need to search for corresponding platform images yourself.
+All platforms come with self-compiled image loading and support unified management

-- Automatic NAT port mapping: Supports IPv4/IPv6 automatic port mapping, multiple network types:
+- Automatic NAT Port Mapping: Supports automatic port mapping for IPv4/IPv6, multiple network types:

 ```
 NAT IPv4